-Poverty is not just a lack of income and resources to ensure a sustainable livelihood, though that is the primary cause, poverty is manifested and made worse by a series of other experiences and injustices that flow from lack of income and resources.
+As in the Australian context, poverty is not just a lack of income and resources to ensure a sustainable livelihood, though that is the primary cause, it is also the systemic choices we make that ultimately manifest (and, in turn make worse) that lack of income.
 These include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion as well as the lack of participation in decision-making.
-Economic growth must be inclusive to provide sustainable jobs and promote equality.

 According to the United Nations, extreme poverty rates have been cut by more than half since 1990.
 While this is a remarkable achievement, one in five people in developing regions still live on less than $1.90 a day, and there are millions more who make little more than this, and many people risk slipping back into poverty all too easily.
 The map below gives you an idea of where and to what degree this poverty exists.

 The below map illustrates low, middle and high income earning countries.
-Note how, just as for individuals, a lack of national income corresponds to higher poverty rates.
+Note how a lack of national income corresponds to higher poverty rates.
 Also note how most of our Pacific neighbours have far lower levels of income, and corresponding poverty, than Australia.

-While there is a complex web of factors that contribute to a country’s GNI, and its potential to raise it, one key element is the reduction or forgiveness of debt for impoverished countries for whom those payments contribute to poverty.
-Relieving that debt in the first instance frees up spending on the range of services and infrastructure that could alleviate the immediate realities of poverty, and over time allow investment into programs, employment, education and industry that supports business growth and investment that can create long-term sustainable change.
+While there is a complex web of factors that contribute to a country’s Gross National Income (GNI), and its potential to raise it, one key element is the reduction or forgiveness of debt for impoverished countries for whom those payments contribute to poverty.
+Relieving that debt in the first instance frees up spending for the range of services and infrastructure that could alleviate the immediate realities of poverty.
+And in the second instance, over time, it allows investment into programs, employment, education and industry that supports business growth and investment that can create long-term sustainable change.
 Another part of the picture is international aid.

 There are any number of reasons for wealthy countries, like Australia, to provide foreign aid.
 Many argue it is simply a moral duty, especially for rich countries, to offer the help needed to save lives, end cycles of violence, poverty, poor health outcomes and entrenched disadvantage.
 Others add that it is a stabilising political force that opens trade routes and potentially stable, open, democratic governments, which benefits donor countries as much as recipients.
 Those with a more historical perspective argue that much of our wealth and prosperity has come from, and indeed continues to, from the colonisation, domination and exploitation of other countries.
-Aid, then, is an obligation and an acknowledgement that our wealth is not ours alone.
+Aid, then, is not so much an obligation as reparation.

 Australia’s 2016-17 aid budget is estimated to amount to 0.22% of Australia’s gross national income.
 In dollar terms, that’s 22 cents in every $100, compared with 34 cents in every $100 in 2012-13, and 48 cents in every $100 in the late 1960s.

 Time and again Australia has made and then retracted commitments to a GNI ratio of 0.5%, which itself is well below the OECD Target of 0.7% – a target the UK managed to reach, and enshrine in law, at a time of fiscal austerity.
-This in spite of the fact that in terms of gross national income has only increased since 1965.
+This in spite of the fact that GNI has only increased since 1965.
 We’ve grown richer as a nation, but less generous in our aid.

 - To find out what you can do to help eradicate poverty click here.